jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - What is the author's definition of "life"?
 While the chapter provides a comprehensive exploration of the concept, it might be helpful to provide a clear definition or criteria for what constitutes life.
 - How does the author plan to apply the principles of cellular biology to the study of politics and economics?
 The chapter hints at this application, but it is not entirely clear how the author plans to make this connection.

-## Chapter 6—What Evolution Is: The Editor of Players
+## Chapter 6—Scoreboard: What Evolution Is, The Editor of Players

 <!-- remember Jumanji, ie, that shared problems creates the best of friends, regardless of personal identities. and that is what evolution is editing for, to find the lifeforms capable of being a functioning friend's group/ecosystem -->